hifi-finance/docs/protocol/technical-reference/governor-bravo/hifi.md

 ) public returns (uint96)
 ```

-Determine the prior number of votes for an account as of a block number

-Block number must be a finalized block or else this function will revert to prevent misinformation.
+Determine the prior number of votes for an account as of a block number.
+The block number must be a finalized block or else this function will revert to prevent misinformation.

 #### Parameters